zraees/portfolio/README.md

 - Integration with Entity Framework Core for data access
 - SQLite as the underlying database

+### Project 1.2: OrderProcessUsingRabbitMq

+This project creates a simple web API endpoint to create an order, which publishes a message to a RabbitMQ queue.
+The console application consumes the messages from the queue and processes the orders.

 ## Project 2: Onion Architecture Implementation

 This project showcases the implementation of the Onion Architecture pattern, a popular design approach that promotes separation of concerns and enhances the maintainability of the codebase.